 - Tests & Quizzes will NOT automatically grade students with no submission.
 If a student who did not submit an assessment should receive a grade of 0, you'll need to enter a 0 for their grade.

 - Comments cannot be added within the Tests & Quizzes tool for students with no submission and they do not have access to feedback for assessments they did not submit.
 If you'd like to print an answer key to an assessment to provide to students who did not submit, see How do I print an assessment (i.e., test or quiz)?

 - Once a grade has been saved for a student in Tests & Quizzes, you cannot delete the grade to remove it from the student's course grade.
-If you inadvertently assign a score to a student who should not have received one for an assessment, and the assessment score is being sent to the Gradebook, you may need to override the course grade in the Gradebook.

 Go to Tests & Quizzes.